 There are SO many amazing neighborhoods in San Francisco, and they’re all so different and fun to explore!
 Make a point to bounce around to at least a couple of them!

-I particularly fell in love with Pacific Heights.
+I particularly fell in love with Pacific Heights and the Marina.
 Everywhere you look, one house is more beautiful than the next.
-They have adorable shops, great restaurants, and the overall vibe of the neighborhood is just adorable.
+They have adorable shops, great restaurants, and the overall vibe of the neighborhoods are just adorable.
 Everything is so picturesque!
 Even if you have no agenda, just plan to spend a few hours here walking around.
 When in Pac Heights, make sure to stop into Freda Salvador––she’s the most amazing shoe designer and the store is tiny but gorgeous!
 I bought these mules!

-My best friend Michal says her favorite neighborhood is the Mission District–it has an eclectic hipster vibe with lot’s of street art.
+My best friend Michal says her other favorite neighborhood is the Mission District–it has an eclectic hipster vibe with lots of street art.
 Some of the city’s hottest restaurants and retail pop-ups are here!
-We didn’t make it there on our trip but it’s definitely at the top of my list for next time!
+I still have never made it there to explore but will get there one of these days!